danklotz/openNotes/micro-reviews.md

 - **B**
 - [Bable](https://www.imdb.com/title/tt0449467/?ref_=hm_tpks_tt_22_pd_tp1_cp).
 Good movie.
 Difficult to think now that blockbusters at a time had this quality.
 - [Baby Driver](https://www.imdb.com/title/tt3890160/?ref_=tt_sims_tt).
-This is a great, great car-chase movie.
+Just fun.
+Essentially, Baby Driver is a great, great car-chase movie.
 The heist aspect is also nice, but you want to watch this movie because of the chase scenes.
 - ⭐️ [Back to the Future I to III](https://www.imdb.com/title/tt0088763/?ref_=nm_knf_i1).
 Classic.
 Very enjoyable movie.
 - [Beach Bum](https://www.imdb.com/title/tt6511932/?ref_=nv_sr_srsg_0).
 Nothing for me.
 Felt annoying from minute one on, so that I eventually needed to stop watching.
 - [The Bear, S1](https://www.imdb.com/title/tt14452776/episodes/?ref_=tt_eps_sm).
 One of the finest tv series I have ever seen.
 If you are not put of by the cooking/restaurant theme a must watch.
 Truly incredible.